x07x08/steam-nano-patcher/README.md

 4. Run Steam.

+> [!NOTE]
+>
+> The patcher will not be injected if Steam wants to update (it executes another binary before the main one) or if it has already updated (the script was reset).
+>
-Since Steam is a 32-bit application, the injected code must also be the same architecture.
+> Since Steam is a 32-bit application, the injected code must also be the same architecture.
+>

-This is not the case for macOS, as it's 64-bit only.
+> This is not the case for macOS, as it's 64-bit only.

 # Configuration